Articles

 Measuring the Human Delta

 Our economies have progressed from the Agricultural Age of farming and manual labor to the Industrial Age of mechanization, then to the Information Age of computers and data.
-We are now entering the Relational Age, which emphasizes deeper connections, relationships, inclusivity, and emotional intelligence as key success factors, demanding greater alignment between our People and Processes.
+We are now entering the Relational Age, which emphasizes deeper connections, relationships, inclusivity, and emotional intelligence as key success factors, demanding greater alignment between our People, Perceptions, and Processes.
 The “How” is what matters most.
 Every organization has a "Human Delta," representing the gap between its people, perceptions and processes.
 This gap may stem from unclear roles, mismatched responsibilities, or the individual’s capacity to fulfill their job.
-The size of ...
+The size ...

-2024-11-28T21:59:04+00:00October 16th, 2024|Human Resources, Inclusive Leadership, Virtual Leadership|
+2025-01-15T14:01:17+00:00October 16th, 2024|Human Resources, Inclusive Leadership, Virtual Leadership|

 Inclusive Leadership in a Politically Biased World